texastony/aws-encryption-sdk-java/README.md

 # AWS Encryption SDK for Java

 The AWS Encryption SDK enables secure client-side encryption.
-It uses cryptography best practices to protect your data and the encryption keys used to protect that data.
-Each data object is protected with a unique data encryption key (DEK), and the DEK is protected with a key encryption key (KEK) called a *master key*.
-The encrypted DEK is combined with the encrypted data into a single [encrypted message](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html), so you don't need to keep track of the DEKs for your data.
-The SDK supports master keys in [AWS Key Management Service](https://aws.amazon.com/kms/) (KMS), and it also provides APIs to define and use other master key providers.
-The SDK provides methods for encrypting and decrypting strings, byte arrays, and byte streams.
+It uses cryptography best practices to protect your data and protect the encryption keys that protect your data.
+Each data object is protected with a unique data encryption key, and the data encryption key is protected with a key encryption key called a *wrapping key* or *master key*.
+The encryption method returns a single, portable [encrypted message](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html) that contains the encrypted data and the encrypted data key, so you don't need to keep track of the data encryption keys for your data.
+You can use KMS keys in [AWS Key Management Service](https://aws.amazon.com/kms/) (AWS KMS) as wrapping keys.
+The AWS Encryption SDK also provides APIs to define and use encryption keys from other key providers.

+The AWS Encryption SDK for Java provides methods for encrypting and decrypting strings, byte arrays, and byte streams.
 For details, see the [example code][examples] and the [Javadoc](https://aws.github.io/aws-encryption-sdk-java).

-For more details about the design and architecture of the SDK, see the [official documentation](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/).
+For more details about the design and architecture of the AWS Encryption SDK, see the [AWS Encryption SDK Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/).

 [Security issue notifications](./CONTRIBUTING.md#security-issue-notifications)